KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/20-weapon-artifact-of-power.md

 ## Summary: The Esoteric Meaning

-The **Weapon** is consciousness sharpened—awareness and intent distilled into direction.
+The **Weapon** is awareness distilled—intent and discernment forged into directed form.
 Every thought, word, and focused act of will becomes such a blade, carving coherence or carving wounds.

 It teaches that **power is shaped by origin and polarized in expression**.